SiddhantGupta799/PyBasics-Library/README.md

 	print("Str(\"*\") * 4: ", Str("*") * 4);

-PyBasics package makes extensive use of the Arrays-Library which you'll find here -> https://github.com/SiddhantGupta799/Arrays-Library
+PyBasics package makes extensive use of the Arrays-Library which you'll find here -> https://github.com/SiddhantGupta799/Arrays-Library.
-That library previously was a part of the Package but due to increasing size it was made as a standalone Library.
+This library previously was a part of the Package but due to increasing size it was made as a standalone Library.